Echo trains in pulsed electron spin resonance of a strongly coupled spin ensemble

-\paragraph{Pulsed ESR - dynamics:} We apply a Hahn-type echo sequence based on two Gaussian-shaped pulses with a width of \SI{1}{\mu s} and \SI{2}{\mu s} and an echo spacing of $\tau = \SI{80}{\mu s}$.
-The resulting echo gives rise to a microwave field inside the resonator, which couples with the external coupling rate $\kappa_\mathrm{ext}$ to the detection line.
-Figure~\ref{Fig2}\,(a) shows the Hahn echo-detected field sweep of the first echo in the time domain, where we have set the origin of the time axis to the maximum of the first echo.
-Note that all data shown here are single-shot measurements.
-From an analysis of the collective coupling rate\,\cite{Zollitsch2015} we estimate the absolute number of spins addressed in the spin echo to $10^8$.
-The length of complete pulse sequence is \SI{163}{\mu s}, resulting in a spin sensitivity in the order of $10^6\,\mathrm{spins/}\sqrt{\mathrm{Hz}}$\,\cite{Eichler2017,Bienfait2016c}.
+\textit{Pulsed ESR spectroscopy. }In a next step we now apply a Hahn-type echo sequence based on two Gaussian-shaped pulses with a width of \SI{1}{\micro\second} and \SI{2}{\micro\second}, and a pulse spacing of $\tau = \SI{80}{\mu s}$.
+We use a fixed frequency $\omega_\text{p}/2\pi = \SI{4.8116}{GHz}$, even though $\omegac$ slightly shifts with $B_0$ [see Fig.~\ref{Fig1}\,(e)].
+Figure~\ref{Fig2}\,(a) shows the Hahn echo-detected field sweep of the first echo in the time domain, where we have set the origin of the time axis to the maximum of this first echo.
+Note that all data shown here are single-shot measurements and no signal averaging is performed.
+The time interval between measurements at subsequent field points is \SI{300}{s}, chosen to be long compared to the spin relaxation time $T_1 = \SI{32.4\pm0.8}{s}$\,\cite{SupplementaryInformation}.
+From an analysis of the collective coupling rate we estimate the absolute number of spins addressed in the spin echo to be $\approx\num{1.06e10}$\,\cite{SupplementaryInformation}.
+For the spin-sensitivity, we obtain $\approx\SI{1.15e5}{spins/\sqrt{Hz}}$ assuming a repetition time of $5\,T_1$ and a signal-to-noise ratio of one \cite{Eichler2017,Bienfait2016}.